-10.32 While no definitive judgement can be made about whether Wirral is 'at environmental capacity', or that the Borough is unable to accommodate further development, this section offers a qualitative commentary of the pressures facing Wirral's natural assets, and what this means for Wirral's environmental sensitivity.
+10.33 While no definitive judgement can be made about whether Wirral is 'at environmental capacity', or that the Borough is unable to accommodate further development, this section offers a qualitative commentary of the pressures facing Wirral's natural assets, and what this means for Wirral's environmental sensitivity.

-10.33 Both the composite mapping of environmental and landscape sensitivity (Figures 10.1, 10.2, and 10.3) and the additional pressures outlined in the preceding text illustrate that Wirral is a highly constrained Borough in both environmental and landscape terms.
+10.34 Both the composite mapping of environmental and landscape sensitivity (Figure 10.1, Figure 10.2 and Figure 10.3 - see Map Appendix) and the additional pressures outlined in the preceding text illustrate that Wirral is a highly constrained Borough in both environmental and landscape terms.
 This is in part due to its peninsular form, with approximately 55% of the Borough already developed, and with the remaining countryside providing an important resource for both the inhabitants of Wirral and visitors beyond.

-10.34 The Borough plays host to some important yet vulnerable biodiversity assets.
+10.35 The Borough plays host to some important yet vulnerable biodiversity assets.
 This is particularly the case around the coastal edge, which require the inland habitat areas to support them.
 Protection of these vulnerable resources and the sense of place within Wirral is key to maintaining a sustainable future.
 Too much additional development has the potential to erode Wirral's unique qualities.

-10.35 As noted in this chapter, there are existing knowledge gaps about some of the areas that require protection within Wirral.
+10.36 As noted in this chapter, there are existing knowledge gaps about some of the areas that require protection within Wirral.
 This study cannot therefore provide a definitive statement on all sensitive land.
 However, these additional sensitivities should be taken into account when planning land use change in Wirral.
 This relates in particular to the need to identify the wider areas of habitat which support designated sites, and to safeguard the most vulnerable habitats from significant recreational pressures stemming from both within the Borough and the wider Liverpool City Region.

-10.36 The following data limitations noted within this study should be taken into account when drawing conclusions about environmental sensitivity:
+10.37 The following data limitations noted within this study should be taken into account when drawing conclusions about environmental sensitivity:

-- The absence of detailed data on the extent of the Borough's 'functionally linked habitat' (see Core Theme 2); - The lack of data on the relative quality of the Borough's various areas of 'best and most versatile' agricultural land, pending more detailed studies (see Core Theme 1). - The need to consider the setting of heritage assets (see Core Theme 4).
+The absence of detailed data on the extent of the Borough's 'functionally linked habitat' and Irreplaceable Habitats (see Core Theme 2);

-- 4. The absence of finalised locally designated Local Green Spaces (LGS) (see Core Theme 5). - The absence of up-to-date Phase 1 Habitat data on land uses (used to determine Carbon storage potential) (see Core Theme 6).
+- The lack of data on the relative quality of the Borough's various areas of 'best and most versatile' agricultural land, pending more detailed studies (see Core Theme 1). - The need to consider the setting of heritage assets (see Core Theme 4). - The absence of finalised/ locally designated Local Green Spaces (LGS) in an adopted Local Plan (see Core Theme 5). - The absence of up-to-date Phase 1 Habitat data on land uses (used to determine Carbon storage potential) (see Core Theme 6).

-10.37 This study therefore recommends caution and further consideration of these issues when considering future land use change in Wirral.
+10.38 This study therefore recommends caution and further consideration of these issues when considering future land use change in Wirral.
 While areas of land within settlement boundaries are by no means free of environmental sensitivities, in broad terms these Urban Areas are identified as being generally less environmentally sensitive than areas within the countryside.